-The HAPGC will inspect each public housing unit annually to ensure that each unit meets the Housing Authority of Prince George's County's housing standards, Uniform Physical Conditions Standard (UPCS) as defined by HUD.
+The HAPGC will inspect each public housing unit annually to ensure that each unit meets the Housing Authority of Prince George's County's housing quality standards, National Standards for the Physical Inspection of Real Estate (NSPIRE) as defined by HUD.
+NSPIRE standards prioritize the health, safety, and functionality of assisted units.
 Work orders will be submitted and completed to correct any deficiencies.